mdkamran-stack/Devops_interview-question-asked_2025/Starting_AWS_project.md

 1: i am role >> cluster
 2: i am role >> Node

+## This is for k8s controlplane component.
 1: i am cluster
-2: policy
+2: policy attached the policy with IAM role
-3: eks cluster
+3: eks cluster which will complete the control plane.
+## This is for k8s data plane component.
-4: i am role node
+4: i am role for  node
-5: policy attach to i am role
+5: create a policy attach to i am role
 6: Node gorup attach it to EKS cluster

 # In interview they ask where is your module stored?

-As devops engineer we have a centralize location within organization where we store all the module like EKS , VPC , we souce that module to particaular line
+As devops engineer we have a centralize location within organization where we store all the module like EKS , VPC , we souce invoke that module using this particular line

 Eg: moulde "vpc" {
   source = "./modules/vpc"